Dave Zirin, one of a select group of sportswriters who really matter, introduces a speech by Frederick Douglass, originally delivered in 1852.

 As Douglass says, “Had I the ability, and could I reach the nation’s ear, I would today pour out a fiery stream of biting ridicule, blasting reproach, withering sarcasm, and stern rebuke.
 For it is not light that is needed, but fire; it is not the gentle shower, but thunder.
 We need the storm, the whirlwind, and the earthquake.”

 The speech itself is lengthy, eloquent and worthy.
-In my estimation, it is best read pre-fireworks.
+In my estimation, it is best read prior to hamburgers and fireworks.

 ‘What to the Slave Is the Fourth of July?’, by Frederick Douglass By Dave Zirin (The Nation)